 Prospect days are becoming more and more popular in the lacrosse world.
 A prospect day is usually a 1-2 day camp held on a schools campus.
 There are many pros and cons to these events.
 If you are interested in a school, these are a great opportunity to get on campus and play in front of a coaching staff.
 There are a lot of schools that host prospect days and you can waste a lot of money and time by trying to attend every one you are invited to.
 Here are a few general rules when attending or considering prospect days:

 Try not to go to the same school more than once.
 An entire day or weekend on campus and playing in front of the coaching staff should be enough for them to decide if you are a player they would like to recruit.
 Remember that if they are “slightly interested” after the prospect day, they will have other opportunities to see you play at camps and tournaments.

 Look at prospect days in tiers.
 If you go to the prospect day for a “top 10 program” and they aren’t event slightly interested, the other 9, “top 10 programs” are not likely to be interested.
 If a school in the 30-50 range isn’t interested at all, the schools in the top 10 aren’t likely to be interested.

 Remember the timeline.
-Most Division 2 and Division 3 programs are recruiting juniors and seniors.
-You do not need to attend these prospect days as a freshman or sophomore unless you are doing it as a learning experience and to get on a coaches radar.
+Schools are recruiting juniors and seniors.
+You do not need to attend these prospect days as a freshman unless you are doing it as a learning experience and to get on a coaches radar.

 If you are interested in a school and attending their prospect day, email the coaching staff and ask for an invitation or for them to send information.
 Due to NCAA rules, though these camps can sell out, they cannot be invitation only exclusive events.